technic960183/spherimatch/docs/source/tutorial/fof.rst

 Each group is also a pandas DataFrame.

 .. note::
-    The iterater from ``groupby()`` is extremely slow for large datasets.
-The current solution is to flatten the DataFrame into a single layer of index and manupulate the index directly, or even turn the DataFrame into a numpy array.
+    The iterator from ``groupby()`` is extremely slow for large datasets.
+The current solution is to flatten the DataFrame into a single layer of index and manipulates the index directly, or even turn the DataFrame into a numpy array.

 If you want DataFrame with a single layer of index and the size of each group as a column, you can use the following code: